peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

      a report query with an appropriate extended DNS error code as described in {{!RFC8914}}.

-     If the check finds that the CDS/CDNSKEY RRset is indeed new or has changed, the parent MAY reset the scanning timer for children for which NOTIFY(CDS) is received, or reduce the periodic scanning frequency accordingly (e.g. to every two weeks).
+     When using period scanning, notifications preempt the scanning timer.
+If the NOTIFY-induced check finds that the CDS/CDNSKEY RRset is indeed new or has changed, the corresponding child's timer may be reset and the scanning frequency reduced (e.g. to once a week).
-     This will decrease the scanning effort for the parent.
+     If a CDS/CDNSKEY change is later detected through scanning (without having received a notification), NOTIFY-related state SHOULD be cleared, reverting to the default scanning schedule for this child.

-     If a CDS/CDNSKEY change is then detected (without having received a notification), the parent SHOULD clear that state and revert to the default scanning schedule.
+     When introducing CDS/CDNSKEY scanning support at the same time as NOTIFY(CDS) support, backwards compatibility considerations

-     Parents introducing CDS/CDNSKEY scanning support at the same time as NOTIFY(CDS) support are not in danger of breaking children's scanning assumption, and MAY therefore use a low-frequency scanning schedule in default mode.
+     regarding the scanning interval do not apply; a low-frequency scanning schedule MAY thus be used by default in such cases.

   2. Do not act upon the notification.
 To prevent retries, recipients SHOULD acknowledge the notification by sending a NOTIFY response